JohnAskew/titanic/README.md

 and the polynomial model, we see the polynomial model reveals a higher prediction accuracy.
 It serves to point out a hint, from the output derived from running the raw data visualization programs starting with 00x- (000-xxx, 001-xxx, 002-xxx).
 The data does not fit or produce the training answers, which can be mapped to a simple line.
-We should consider using a more accurate model.
+We should consider using a more appropriate model.
+Did you catch the previous point?
+We are looking for a more appropriate model, not a more accurate model.
+The Zen lies in the addage: "What is good is the enemy of what is best".

 #### 021-titanic-predict-decision-tree.py
 The point of this module is to prove you can't just take predictions as being true and